 Lloyds and Barclays half-year reports to turn spotlight on consumer debt

-Household borrowing will be in sharp focus next week when lending giants Lloyds Banking Group and Barclays report following Bank of England warnings over ballooning consumer debt.
+Household borrowing will be in sharp focus this week when lending giants Lloyds Banking Group and Barclays report following Bank of England warnings over ballooning consumer debt.

 Half-year figures from the pair come after Bank governor Mark Carney warned lenders last month against "forgetting the lessons of the past" as he announced a lending crackdown.